News

 Against this background, there are strong arguments that the rationale of the ECJ applies equally here.

-The significance of the intra-group exemption under Section 6a RETTA is likely to diminish in light of the ECJ judgment Nova Iberomoldes.
+The significance of the intra-group exemption under section 6a of the RETT-Act is likely to diminish in light of the ECJ's Nova Iberomoldes judgment.
 If the underlying RETT provisions themselves are incompatible with EU law, the need for such exemption rules becomes questionable.
 This raises the broader issue of whether the German RETT regime requires a more fundamental structural overhaul.

 Summary

 That said, it should be noted that these provisions are not called into question per se, but only to the extent that they fall within the substantive scope of the Directive.
-In this regard, it is critical that the Directive applies solely to contributions of capital to corporations and qualifying partnerships, to restructuring operations involving such entities, and to the issuance of certain securities and debt instruments.
+In this regard, it is critical that the Directive applies solely to contributions of capital to corporations and qualifying partnerships, to restructuring operations involving such entities and issues of certain securities and debt instruments.

-Notwithstanding the foregoing, it remains to be seen how the German tax authorities, the courts, and, potentially, the legislature will respond to the ECJ decision.
+Irrespective of the above aspects the foregoing, it remains to be seen how the German tax authorities, the courts and potentially the legislature will respond to the ECJ decision.

-In open cases, tax assessments should be formally challenged and kept open by explicit reference to Nova Iberomoldes ruling and the Capital Duties Directive.
-The legal argumentation should focus in particular on the primacy of EU law and the resulting loss of relevance of the existing BFH case law.
+In cases that are still pending, tax assessments should be formally challenged and kept open by explicit reference to the Nova Iberomoldes ruling and the Capital Duties Directive.
+The legal argumentation should focus on the primacy of EU law and the resulting loss of relevance of the existing case law by the BFH.

 By contrast, in cases that have already become final and binding, corrective options are limited and require thorough, fact-specific analysis.
 Nevertheless, consideration should be given to whether procedural remedies or, where applicable, equitable relief may be available.

-From a structuring perspective, the classification of transactions as contributions of capital or restructuring operations within the meaning of the Directive is likely to gain further importance.
+From a structuring perspective, the classification of transactions as contributions of capital or restructuring operations within the meaning of the Directive is likely to continue to gain in importance.
 In particular in intra-group settings, it may be possible to deliberately structure transactions so as to meet the requirements of a transaction protected under EU law, thereby avoiding taxation at the outset.

-This approach goes beyond the scope of structuring possibilities previously recognized by the BFH under Section 6a RETTA, which has thus far been confined to the interpretation of a statutory exemption (see the leading case in BFH of September 25, 2024 – II R 2/22).
+This approach goes beyond the scope of structuring possibilities previously recognized by the BFH in its case law on section 6a of the RETT-Act, which up to now has been confined to the interpretation of a statutory exemption (see the BFH's leading judgment of 25 September 2024 – II R 2/22).

 Examples